)

 Recovery Success

-In 2024 cocaine continued to be the most popular drug of choice for those entering treatment.
-16.5% of all individuals entering treatment cited cocaine as their primary substance of choice.
+In 2024 cocaine continued to be the most popular drug of choice for those entering treatment with cocaine emerging as the preferred drug of choice.
+22.5% of all individuals entering treatment cited cocaine as their primary substance of choice.

 How to help someone with addiction